 \subsection{Bijective proofs for product formulas}

-The product formulas in the corollaries~\ref{cor:abcde-shape}--\ref{cor:abcde1-shape} and their $q$-analogues beg for a bijective or a hook-walk type proof, see~\cite{NPS,GNW}.
+The product formulas in Corollaries~\ref{cor:abcde-shape}--\ref{cor:abcde1-shape} and their $q$-analogues beg for bijective or hook-walk type proofs, see~\cite{NPS,GNW}.
 We should warn the reader, however, of many related product formulas which have yet to have a bijective proof.
-Most famous of this is the product formula for the number of \emph{alternating sign matrices} (ASM), which in Kuperberg's proof comes out as an evaluation of a ``hidden symmetry'' of multivariate determinant, all of similar flavor to our proof~\cite{Kup1} (see also~\cite{Bre,Kup2}).
+Most famous of this is the product formula for the number of \emph{alternating sign matrices} (ASM), which in Kuperberg's proof comes out as an evaluation of a ``hidden symmetry'' of a multivariate determinant, of similar flavor to our proof~\cite{Kup1} (see also~\cite{Bre,Kup2}).

 Similarly, some years ago the second author proposed giving a combinatorial proof of the {\em Selberg integral} by proving an explicit product formula with several parameters counting linear extensions of certain posets (see~\cite[Ex.~3.11(b)]{EC}).
-The product formulas are superficially similar in flavor to that in Corollaries~\ref{cor:abcde-shape} due to the structure of parameters; in fact they look even simpler.
+The product formulas are superficially similar in flavor to the ones in Corollary~\ref{cor:abcde-shape} due to the structure of parameters; in fact they look even simpler.
 While this project is yet to be realized, this connection was used in reverse direction in an elegant paper~\cite{KO}.